POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Pros:

-• more durable material than chrome
+- More durable than chrome

 → Cons:

-• may seem slightly more slippery than chrome for beginners
+- Can feel a bit more slippery than chrome for beginners

 → Pros:

-• superior grip to titanium gold
+- Better grip than titanium gold

 → Cons: